 The Latest | UN Climate Summit

-The Latest on the United Nations climate summit in Sharm el-Sheikh in Egypt.
+The Latest on COP27, the United Nations climate summit in Sharm el-Sheikh, Egypt.

-Seven Asian countries have saved approximately $34 billion this year by using solar energy instead of fossil fuels, a report by three Asia-based climate think tanks said Thursday.
-The report comes as officials discuss how to drastically slash emissions at the U.N. climate talks in the Red Sea resort of Sharm el-Sheikh in Egypt.
+Dozens of countries including the United States, India, Australia, Kenya, and the European Commission have launched a 12-month plan to boost technologies that would help tackle global warming.

-The report found that the majority of the estimated savings are in China, where solar met 5% of the total electricity demand and avoided approximately $21 billion in additional coal and gas imports in the first half of this year.
+The so-called Breakthrough Agenda backed by countries representing over half the world’s economy was announced Friday on the sidelines of the U.N. climate talks in Egypt.

 Follow AP’s climate and environment coverage at https://apnews.com/hub/climate-and-environment